richard-hajek/sokoban/README.md

 ```
 By default, the game plays a set of 10 relatively easy levels, found in `levels/easy.sok`.
 You can use the -levelset option to chooose a different level set.
 Various other options are available; type './sokoban -help' to see them.

 Use the arrow keys or the W/S/A/D keys to move.
+Press Z to undo your last move.

 ## Writing an agent